sst/sst/www/docs/constructs/Service.about.md

 ## Auto-scaling

-As the traffic increases and decreases, your cluster can auto-scale based on a few metrics:
+Your cluster can auto-scale as the traffic increases or decreases based on several metrics:
-- CPU utilization, default 70%
+- CPU utilization (default 70%)
-- Memory utilization, default 70%
+- Memory utilization (default 70%)
-- Request count to each container in the cluster, default 500
+- Per-container request count (default 500).

-You can also set the minimum and maximum number of containers the cluster can scale up or down to.
+You can also set the minimum and maximum number of containers to which the cluster can scale.

-By default, auto-scaling is disabled as the minimum and maximum are both set to 1.
+Auto-scaling is disabled by default as both the minimum and maximum are set to 1.

-You can configure it like this:
+To configure it:

 ```js
 new Service(stack, "MyService", {